dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

             Ken Thompson, "A New C Compiler"

+#### We almost never use `volatile` in this class.

 It's easy to forget to add `volatile` in each place you need it.
 Even worse, if you forget, often the code will almost-always work and only occasionally break.
 Tracking down the problem is a nightmare (add a `printf`?
 Problem goes away.
 Remove some code?
 Same.
 Add some code?
 Same.)

-As a result, for this class we only ever read/write device memory using trivial assembly functions `get32` and `put32` (discussed in lab `1-gpio`) since this defeats any attempt of current compilers to optimize the operations they perform.
+As a result, for this class we only ever read/write device memory using trivial assembly functions `get32` and `put32` (discussed in lab `3-gpio`) since this defeats any attempt of current compilers to optimize the operations they perform.

 A contrived example: